SlowestLearnerWithADream/EXP3_-PYTHON-DATA-ANALYSIS/README.md

 4. Determine how many cylinders (‘cyl’) and what gear type (‘gear’) do the car models ‘Mazda RX4 Wag’, ‘Ford Pantera L’ and ‘Honda Civic’ have.

-Submitted by: LLeyton Jeremy I. Bayodoc
+- Submitted by: Lleyton Jeremy I. Bayodoc
-Section: 2ECE-A
+- Section: 2ECE-A